mariah32p/freedomlab-customerpath/PRODUCTION_CHECKLIST.md

 ✅ Landing page: Every button is a single CTA ("Start Free Trial").
 All of them open the sign-up flow (no plan-specific buttons on the landing page).
 ✅ Sign-up: Create the user in Supabase Auth (email confirmation is turned off), then send them to /get-started.
 ✅ Get Started: User chooses Basic or Pro.
 When they click "Start 7-day trial," the server creates a Stripe Checkout Session with a trial and redirects them to Stripe.
-🔄 Return: After Checkout, Stripe sends the user back to /dashboard.
-Your webhook marks the subscription as "trialing" and stores the trial end date.
-(NEEDS TESTING)
+✅ Return: After Checkout, Stripe sends the user back to /success, then redirects to /dashboard.
+Webhook marks subscription as "trialing" and stores trial end date.
-🔄 Dashboard: Shows the product's real sections (e.g., Dashboard, Forms, Submissions, Settings) plus Settings.
-A small banner shows trial days left and charge date.
+✅ Dashboard: Shows the product sections with trial banner showing days left and charge date.
 All features work during the trial.
-(NEEDS AUTH FIX)
 Auto-upgrade: At the end of the trial, Stripe automatically charges the card and the subscription becomes "active."

 2) App structure
 Routes
 ✅ /landing
 ✅ /signup: email/password sign-up
+✅ /signin: email/password sign-in
+✅ /forgot-password: password reset request
+✅ /reset-password: password reset form
-✅ /get-started: plan selection + start trial (go to Checkout) 🔄 /dashboard: protected app with product sections + Settings (NEEDS AUTH FIX) Sections are tailored to the product (no generic "Features" tab).
+✅ /get-started: plan selection + start trial (go to Checkout) ✅ /success: post-checkout redirect page
+✅ /dashboard: protected app with product sections + Settings Sections are tailored to the product (no generic "Features" tab).
 Settings is always the last tab.

 3) Plans, trials, and portal